biopragmatics/oquat/docs/invalids/prefix/gno.md

-# Unimod
+# gno: Glycan Naming and Subsumption Ontology

+This page summarize the different resources that reference `gno` but use local unique identifiers that do not match the standard pattern of ^\d{8}$.
+Of the 1 resources,
-The following 1 variants were found: ['GNO']
+1 variants on the standard prefix were found: ['GNO'].

-## `mod`
+## `mod`: Protein modification

-Identifiers for this prefix are given correctly in Protein modification.
+Identifiers for this prefix are given incorrectly correctly in `mod`.

 | external_xref   |   usages_count | usages                                        |
 |-----------------|----------------|-----------------------------------------------|